25 NAT0-led peacekeepers injured in Kosovo in clashes with Serbs outside municipal building

-ZVECAN, Kosovo (AP) — The NATO-led KFOR peacekeeping force on Monday said that 25 of its troops were injured in the clashes with ethnic Serbs in northern Kosovo who were trying to take over the offices of one of the municipalities where ethnic Albanian mayors took up their posts last week.
+ZVECAN, Kosovo (AP) — The NATO-led peacekeeping force said on Monday that 25 of its troops were injured in clashes with ethnic Serbs in northern Kosovo after they tried to take over the offices of one of the municipalities where ethnic Albanian mayors took up their posts last week.

-The Serbs started clashing with the police in the morning in the municipality of Zvecan, 45 kilometers (28 miles) north of the capital, Pristina.
-In the afternoon, KFOR soldiers called on Serbs to clear the way for two vehicles from the Kosovar special police forces.

-The soldiers then used tear gas and stun grenades to protect the Kosovar officers in the vehicles and disperse protesters, according to witnesses and local media.
-The assembled Serbs responded by throwing rocks and other hard objects.
+The Serbs clashed with NATO troops and Kosovo police in the municipality of Zvecan, 45 kilometers (28 miles) north of the capital.
+The soldiers fired tear gas and stun grenades to protect the Kosovar officers and disperse protesters, according to witnesses.
+The assembled Serbs responded by throwing rocks and other hard objects at them.

-“Several soldiers of the Italian and Hungarian KFOR contingent were the subject of unprovoked attacks and sustained trauma wounds with fractures and burns due to the explosion of incendiary devices,” said a KFOR statement.
+“Several soldiers of the Italian and Hungarian KFOR contingent were the subject of unprovoked attacks and sustained trauma wounds with fractures and burns due to the explosion of incendiary devices,” said the NATO peacekeepers in a statement.

-Some Kosovo police vehicles and one belonging to journalists were damaged.
-Pictures showed graffiti with Serb nationalist symbols sprayed over them.
+Some Kosovo police vehicles and one belonging to journalists were damaged and sprayed with Serb nationalist symbols.

+Addressing the nation late Monday, Serbian President Aleksandar Vucic said he would spend the night with his troops on the border with Kosovo who were placed on the highest state of alert on his orders last week.
+He said 52 Serbs were injured in the clashes, three seriously, and four were detained.

+“The consequences (of the clashes) are big and grave and the sole culprit is (Kosovo Prime Minister) Albin Kurti,” said Vucic.
+He referred to the Albanian forces in the north Kosovo as “occupiers.”

 Kosovo and Serbia have been foes for decades, with Belgrade refusing to recognize Kosovo's sovereignty.